 - Save up to 20% on entrance fees and see the permanent exhibitions at three of the best museums in Madrid with one card

-Heighten your appreciation of Madrid with this skip the line ticket and get speedy access to three of Madrid's best art museums.
+Heighten your appreciation of Madrid with this skip-the-line ticket and get speedy access to three of Madrid's best art museums.
 They're all in close proximity and form what's known as the Golden Triangle of Art.
 If you think that sounds good, wait till you see the museums!
 Get access to the permanent collection of the Thyssen, and the permanent collection plus some of the temporal exhibitions at both the Prado and Reina Sofia.
-Enter the Golden Triangle.

 Head to the popular street El Paseo del Prado for one of the world's greatest art galleries.
 The size and scale of Prado can be daunting and all the masters are here too (Raphael, Rubens, Bosch, etc) but maybe start at the most famous painting - Velazquez's Las Meninas, which shows princess Margarita and her two ladies-in-waiting, plus the artist himself, complete with his palette and brush.
 Don't miss the work by Goya, whose The Naked Maja was so controversial in its time, he was brought up on obscenity charges.

-- Entrance to permanent collection and some of the temporal exhibitions at Prado Museum
+- Entrance to permanent collection and some of the temporal exhibitions at the Prado Museum

-- Entrance to permanent collection and some of the temporal exhibitions at Reina Sofia Center
+- Entrance to permanent collection and some of the temporal exhibitions at the Reina Sofia Center

 - Swap your smartphone voucher for the Paseo del Arte Card at the Thyssen Museum

 - Please note that it's not possible to do so at the Reina Sofia or the Prado Museum

 The Paseo did what it said, and that is fair and good.